ankane/ahoy/README.md

 ### Geocoding

 By default, geocoding is performed inline.
-For performance, move it to the background.
-Add [Active Job](https://github.com/ankane/activejob_backport) and set:
+For performance, move it to the background with:

 ```ruby
 Ahoy.geocode = :async
 ```

+For Rails 4.0 and 4.1, you’ll need to add [activejob_backport](https://github.com/ankane/activejob_backport).

 Or disable it with: